Django Process Debugger

 Run Django Debugger: Attach to Django Process from the Command Palette.

-Select the process you want to debug — processes are grouped by port, showing PID and type.
-The extension automatically resolves the correct child process in the Django process tree, activates debugpy, and connects VS Code's debugger.
+Select the server you want to debug — attachable Django processes are grouped by listener host and port, with the related PIDs shown in the item description.
+The extension automatically resolves the correct child process in the Django process tree, activates the selected debug engine, and connects VS Code's debugger.

 4. Edit & Debug (Hot Reload)

-With the debugger attached, simply edit and save any .py file.
+With either debug backend attached, simply edit and save any .py file.
 The extension automatically:

 - Detects the file change